Language

 Where were the others?
 We’re not told.
 But the Philippians never gave up on Paul and never forgot him!

-You are sharing in my reward
+You are sharing in my reward.

-Paul is using financial, banking terminology here.
+Paul uses financial and banking terminology here.

 The present participle translated “increases” – the profit which increases to your account – is a word that refers to the multiplication of compounding interest.

-I can’t imagine the potential God has given us through Shepherds seminary – a seminary birthed here on our campus – and mothered along by this church.
-Listen, let’s not miss the potential fruit.
+I can't imagine the potential God has given us through Shepherd's seminary – a seminary birthed here on our campus – and mothered along by this church.
+Listen, let's not miss the potential fruit.

-Paul writes; Thank you for being faithful partners; You are sharing in my reward
+Paul writes; Thank you for being faithful partners; You are sharing in my reward.

 Thirdly, Paul writes –